Daliait96/Daliait96.github.io/_posts/2019-09-18-introduction.md

 * Add more observations to create a model that better generalize.
 * Extract Additional Features: <br>
- Release Date.
+ Release Date
- The producer of the movie.
+ The producer of the movie

 ###  Appendix 'A' Number of the frequency of the movie genre

 ![Image test]({{ site.url }}/images/movies genre.png)